plain-text-blogger-theme/plain-text-blogger-theme/README.md

 non-ASCII characters on the server side.
 I do not want to complicate the blog's HTML source by adding more JavaScript.
 So I decided to achieve that by enforcing my own rule of emailing in ASCII plain text.

-Blogger does not appear to have plans to end its service or delete inactive blogs.
-Theoretically, my blog should continue to be accessible after my death.

 ## Alternatives